danielklimov/tkm/models/unipacc/diagrams/orders.md

 A new entity - "Applicant's order" has been added to unify ordering and payments for two separate document flows - QVP verification requests and SVP bookings.
+The order is:

-Order can be thought of as a replacement for `payment_checkout` table in QVP.
+1. a replacement for `payment_checkout` table in QVP.
+2. an extension to `verification_requests` and `svp_bookings`, adding
+   common behavior to both of these tables and describing the ordering process in standardized terms.

 The data model for orders follows the same design pattern as orders/invoices are usually modelled in online businesses.